 Before crying in my pillow about being Frozen in the storm, I’m looking for some more ideas to have fun in the snow and asked my friend, website and magazine publisher, author, and Instagram-extraordinaire Katja Presnal of Skimbaco, how the Scandinavians enjoy their snow days.
 Reading her stories helps grow our appreciation and the youth-like feelings of the snow.
 Click through the beautiful issue of Skimbaco Magazine at the end of this post for more from Katja.

 This guest post was written by Katja Presnal.

-Outdoor play is important part of Scandinavian school day anytime of the year, and it is recognized as part of better schooling.
-“Snow days” at school are some of the most anticipated days of the school year, even though it means bundling up in layers and layers of clothing, and most likely walking to school in the cold, like most children in Scandinavia do.
+Outdoor play is an important part of the Scandinavian school day, any time of the year, and it is recognized as part of better schooling.
+“Snow days” at school are some of the most anticipated days of the school year, even though it means bundling up in layers and layers of clothing and most likely walking to school in the cold, like most children in Scandinavia do.

 Snow days, at least here in Sweden, mean that teachers will take children out on the sledding hill, and children run up the hill and slide down again and again until their cheeks are red and their legs feel like spaghetti after all the running in the snow.

 Last winter, when I saw my 13-year-old daughter wearing snow pants to school so she could play in the snow during recess, I couldn’t help but smile.